CyberShadow/term-keys/README.md

 See the section above for details.

 ### Linux console

-`term-keys` includes some supplementary code to aid configuring the Linux console in the `term-keys-linux.el` file;
-evaluate `(require 'term-keys-linux)` to load it.

 The Linux console can be customized using `.keymap` files and the `loadkeys` program.
 You can configure it for `term-keys` as follows: